"We were at the beach Everybody had matching towels Somebody went under a dock And there they saw a rock

 Yoko was already a fan of the band and remains good friends with them.
 It has been noted that the real trouble came from not asking her lawyers first, had they done so, it would have been easier to keep it in print.

 Also available on the original vinyl (or cassette) if you can find it second-hand.

 Interestingly enough it stayed in print in Sweden, and there was never a later pressing - possibly because the band credited the song to themselves the whole time on this pressing.

 Early-Bird Cameo: Keith Strickland plays some of the guitar on Bouncing Off The Satellites in order to finish the songs that the late Ricky Wilson was unable to play on.
 Keith later became their full guitarist from Cosmic Thing onwards.
 This fact is barely mentioned due to the fact that the band have not said much about Satellites.

 Much earlier, he played guitar on the band's first (unrecorded) jam session, "Killer Bees", whilst Ricky played bongos.
 Keith asked Ricky to play lead guitar for the band because he felt he was more innovative, and Keith also had learned drums.

-Keith also played some guitar parts on Whammy! but it's not clear what they are.
+Keith also played some guitar parts on Whammy!, notably the slide parts on Work That Skirt.
 His presence on that album was not as big due to the band using drum machines on the tracks.